 Dutch food has always been a secret pleasure of mine.
-Growing up one of my best friends was Dutch and I loved eating her families traditional Dutch foods.
+Growing up one of my best friends was Dutch and I loved eating her family’s traditional Dutch foods.
 I grew up with a terrible cook (my mother) who even microwaved the Christmas dinner.
-From oliebollen to Bami and Nasi my introduction to the world of Dutch food was a revelation in flavour.
+From oliebollen to Bami and Nasi my introduction to the world of Dutch food traditions was a revelation in flavour.

 A long time ago my friend and I went to Amsterdam together and we got to experience all the treats her family had been serving for years.
 We wandered the streets of Amsterdam eating anything and everything we could find.
 A few of those things stick with me today and I can’t resist a sign for Indonesian foods or a Bitterballen.